 Biography: Brahm Wachter joined the Sotheby’s Luxury Accessories & Collectables Department in New York in 2019, and transferred to the Los Angeles office in December of 2020.
 He currently works as Sotheby’s Head of Streetwear and Modern Collectibles.
 Mr. Wachter is additionally largely responsible for Sotheby’s expansion into the sneaker and sports memorabilia spaces, as well as various other initiatives that aim to develop new categories and audiences within the company.

 Mr. Wachter is a graduate of New York University’s Stern School of Business receiving a Masters of Business Administration with specializations in Strategy and Marketing, and was the winner of the school’s UPS GBA merit-based scholarship for academic achievements.
 He received his Bachelor of Arts at Brandeis University and majored in Business and History.

-Gem & Jewelry Presentation -- Speaker: Diane Batista, Rago/Wright LLC
+Gem & Jewelry Presentation -- Speaker: Dianne Batista, Rago/Wright LLC

 Title: The Jewelry of David Webb, An Auction and Archivist Perspective

 Dianne Batista has a unique perspective of David Webb jewelry for appraisers.
 Her experience at auction and as archivist at David Webb enable her to share a unique perspective.
 The history of Webb, his design stories, and David Webb at retail vs the second hand market will all be discussed.